 Mr. Hartwig Hofherr "Hajo" (bicycle businessman).

-During this year the AVRO TV company showed on television the "AVRO's Fietscross Trophy" serie and would keep on doing this up and including 1984.
-The 4 shows per year, twice each month in July and August, were 50 minutes programs, made by director Cor de Jager, Frans Vermey (producer) and presented by Birgit, Ria Visser and Karel van de Graaf (Karel has a very important talk-show at this very moment-2001).
-Location: PONYPARK Slagharen-Holland.
+During this year the AVRO TV company showed on television the "AVRO's Fietscross Trophy" series and would keep on doing this up and including 1984.
+The 4 shows per year, twice each month in July and August, were 50 minutes programs, made by director Cor de Jager, Frans Vermey (producer) and presented by Birgit, Ria Visser and Karel van de Graaf (Karel has a very important talk-show at this very moment - 2001).
+Location of the AVRO Fietscross events: PONYPARK Slagharen-Holland.

 ** foto's Ria Visser / Karel v.d.
 Graaf in zijspan en apart, etc.